DeadPool-4422/a7y18lte-Resources/README.md

    - Force alternative backlight scale
    - Allows setting brightness to the lowest possible

+### "Cannot mount /preload" Error

+If you encounter the "Cannot mount /preload" error during recovery, please refer to the [Resolving Cannot Mount Preload Error in Recovery](#resolving-cannot-mount-preload-error-in-recovery) section for detailed steps on how to rectify this issue.
+Please proceed with caution as these steps involve partition formatting which could lead to data loss.
+Always ensure to take a backup of your data before performing these operations.

 # Caution #
 Remember to always back up your data before conducting any recovery operations.
 Enjoy your enhanced device experience!